 Change, in oneself and one's life, is a slow endeavor.
-Most transitions are painfully imperceptible, and other shifts so sudden they bring you to your knees.
-Growth is hardly noticeable until you look up and the thread of mundane days has been sewn into years.
+Most progress is painfully imperceptible, and other shifts so sudden they bring you to your knees.
 I’m grateful experience shows that the large leaps are less essential than small, intentional, consistent steps forward.
 It is, after all, the tiny two-degree shifts that land a plane in an entirely different state.

 I was almost quick to write off 2021 as 2020 junior given the start (and the last few weeks).
 To color the messy mural of months as all wrong.
 Death will do that.
 Loss will do that.
 Grief will do that.
-They stain one's memory grey, bleeding onto brighter days without word or warning.
-But, just as a single mistake does not define a person, a handful of heartbreaking events does not define a year, a life.
+They stain one's memory gray, bleeding onto brighter days without word or warning.
+But, just as a single mistake doesn’t define a person, a handful of heartbreaking events doesn’t define a year, a life.
 And death, loss, and grief have an undeniable way of making what truly matters more vibrant.

 Over the last year, I’ve been fortunate enough to experience countless moments of joy.
 I’ve had time to love on family and friends.
 To shoot tons of (expensive asssss) film.
 To read and write, and not read and write at all.
 To laugh till I cry, and cry till I laugh.
 To think.
 To listen.
 To be understood.
 To feel the ocean foam between my toes.
 To down passion fruit martinis and squeeze fat limes over a bed of fresh oysters.
 To be reminded that a single day contains an entire lifetime and that every day’s another chance.